-As we’re exploring and playing hide and seek we hear the eerie sound of a steam train’s whistle echoing up from the valley below, “woo-wooo!” and the “Chuff Chuff” as it travels along the tracks, seeming almost surreal if you didn’t know about the local steam railway.
+As we were exploring and playing hide and seek on a walk, we heard the eerie sound of a steam train’s whistle echoing up from the valley below, “woo-wooo!” and the “Chuff Chuff” as it travelled along the tracks, seeming almost surreal if you didn’t know about the local steam railway.

-Before I leave the moors I have to visit the Nine Ladies Stone Circle, a visit to Stanton Moor isn’t complete without seeing the stone circle built around 4000 years ago, one of four in the area.
+Before I leave the moors I always enjoy a visit to the Nine Ladies Stone Circle.
+A visit to Stanton Moor isn’t complete without seeing the stone circle built around 4000 years ago, one of four in the area.

 You will find this is by far the most popular feature of the moorland, many people leave a small offering tied to the offering tree, just a small memento from a loved one that has been lost.

 The peacefulness of this place is almost soothing to the soul.
 Legend has it that nine ladies were turned to stone on this spot for dancing on the Sabbath and that the King Stone was the fiddler.

 On our walk we decided to head back as the weather had turned and the sky looked a little daunting.
 We took the scenic route along the edge hoping to get a glimpse of the steam train in the valley before it returned to its sidings for the night.

 Max had to go back on his lead as we were heading toward a flock of the Swaledale sheep that had been introduced to the moorland to control the birch and bracken re-growth while encouraging the heather, which can be vibrant and beautiful.